 Often overshadowed by its big sister Tokyo, Osaka is an incredible city with arguably the best culinary scene in Japan.

 Conveniently located near Japan’s ancient capitals, Kyoto and Nara, Osaka is the gateway to the most historical and culturally significant areas in Japan, as well as being a great place to stay for a few days to learn more about Japanese culture and food.

 Best of all, it’s much more affordable than other cities in Japan, so you can have a great time without breaking the bank.

 That said, like many Japanese cities, it can be overwhelming when deciding where to stay in Osaka.

-That’s why we created this Osaka guide.
-We’ve covered the coolest places to stay in Osaka and our top neighborhood picks, complete with reviews on our favorite hostels, hotels, and Osaka Airbnb apartments.
+That’s why we created this Osaka area guide.
+We’ve covered the coolest places to stay in Osaka and our top neighbourhood picks, complete with reviews on our favourite hostels, hotels, and Osaka Airbnb apartments.

 - Top 3 Recommendations

 - Osaka Neighbourhood Guide

-- 5 Best Neighborhoods to Stay in Osaka
+- 5 Best Neighbourhoods to Stay in Osaka

-- 1. Umeda (Kita) Neighborhood – Best for First-timers
+- 1. Umeda (Kita) Neighbourhood – Best Area in Osaka for First-Timers

-- 4. Osaka Castle Neighbourhood – Quirkiest Place to Stay in Osaka
+- 4. Osaka Castle Neighbourhood – Coolest Place to Stay in Osaka